Now Reading

 George M. Tsiatis - Resolution Project

-George Tsiatis is the CEO & Co-Founder of the Resolution Project.
-Since Resolution’s inception, George has been one of the driving forces behind the organization, co-developing the Social Venture Challenge, leading the design of the current Guides program, and imagining the forthcoming Resolution Institute and the SOLVE Summit.
-In his position on the Executive Committee of the Board, as President, he has led the Operations and Programs Committees.
-He also serves as a Guide to several Fellows.
+George Tsiatis assumes the role of CEO & Co-Founder at the Resolution Project.
+Since its inception, George has been a dynamic force within the organization, contributing to the co-development of the Social Venture Challenge, spearheading the design of the Guides program, and envisioning the upcoming Resolution Institute and SOLVE Summit.

-The Resolution Project is paving the way to socially conscious leadership and collaboration for motivated young people across the globe.
+The Resolution Project stands at the forefront of nurturing socially conscious leadership and collaboration among driven young individuals worldwide.

-Through a unique formula of crowd-sourcing, mentorship, and funding, Resolution is building a community which is solving the most pressing issues facing the world today.
+Through a distinctive blend of crowd-sourcing, mentorship, and funding, Resolution has fostered a community that tackles some of the most pressing global challenges.

 Thom Scher – Beyond Type 1